‘The market’ is the sixth chapter of distances and continuation of ‘Ahmet.’ Make sure you read ‘Ahmet.’

 “I shouldn’t have acted the way I did.”

-Then he came to me and putting his hands on my shoulders he said, “You will know this once you become a father yourself, that when your child is in pain, it hurts a lot, a lot than you have ever felt, and when a child corrects his mistake, it makes a father feel so proud, so much so that for a father, this pain cells like it never existed before.” then he proceeded, “Go outside son, make some new friends and see how your world is going to be a little better.”
+Then he came to me and putting his hands on my shoulders he said, “You will know this once you become a father yourself, that when your child is in pain, it hurts a lot, and when a child corrects his mistake, it makes a father feel so proud.”
+Then he proceeded, “Go outside son, make some new friends and see how your world is going to be better.”

 “Thank you abba.
 But I don’t think I am ready yet.”